nebari-dev/nebari-docs/docs/docs/explanations/advanced-env-configuration.md

 The `nebari-git` namespace refers to all available environments created using the `nebari-config.yaml` file and is available for all users and services.
 On the other hand, the global namespace (previously known as default) is the default namespace used by conda-store to manage its internal components and workers.
 It is designed for environments that are specific to a user or a service.

-For more information, please refer to conda-store [administration documentation](https://conda.store/en/latest/administration.html) related to `CondaStore.filesystem_namespace` and `CondaStore.filesystem_namespace` respectively.
+For more information, please refer to conda-store [administration documentation](https://conda.store/en/latest/administration.html) related to `CondaStore.default_namespace` and `CondaStore.filesystem_namespace` respectively.

 :::note
 By default, the namespace `nebari-git` is used in a standard Nebari deployment.
-However, you can change the namespace name by modifying the `conda-store.default_namespace` entry in your configuration file.
+However, you can change the namespace name by modifying the `conda-store.default_namespace` entry in your `nebari-config.yaml` configuration file.
 Keep in mind that this setting permanently changes the namespace name.
 :::

 When you specify an environment in `nebari_config.yml`, it will be made available for all users and services under the `nebari-git` namespace.
 Conda-store is responsible for creating them upon request from the deployment process.